juanthtgotaway/StudyGuide-for-course-prework/assets/README.md

 ## License

-Please refer to the LICENSE in repo
+Please refer to the LICENSE in repo.